styblope/instana-tracing-go/README.md

 # if you have Go installed locally
 make build-docker

-# if want to build using the Go builder image
+# if want to build using the Go builder image instead
 make build-docker-with-builder
 ```